-Dr. Dongmei Wang has announced she is opening an expanded medical oncology practice at 9715 Medical Center Drive, Suite 531, Rockville, Maryland, MD.
+Dr. Dongmei Wang has announced she is opening an RCCA medical oncology practice at 9715 Medical Center Drive, Suite 531, Rockville, Maryland, MD.
 This expanded practice is staffed by trained medical professionals to provide patients with individualized chemotherapy infusion services.

 “Along with the many newer therapies that can help the patient with cancer, taking a personal perspective to care also is essential to a favorable outcome,” Dr. Wang said.
 “We make it a point to plan treatment around the patient’s stage of life and life goals.
 This is combining both the science and art of medicine.”